syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Formatting.md

 * SpecifiedColumn
 * WordWrapMargin

-The options provided are wraps text at the boundary between text area and wordwrap margin of the EditControl.
+The options provided are wraps text at the boundary between text area and word wrap margin of the EditControl.
 The area beyond the text area in the EditControl is referred to as the `WordWrapMargin`.
-Hence, the width of the wordwrap margin is the difference between EditControls width and the TextArea width. `Column` Mode wraps the text at the edge of the EditControl.
+Hence, the width of the word wrap margin is the difference between EditControls width and the TextArea width. `Column` Mode wraps the text at the edge of the EditControl.
 SpecifiedColumn mode wraps the text at the specified column that is specified in WordWrapColumn property.
 The default WordWrapMode is `Control`.
 The following properties are associated with setting the mode of Word Wrapping.

 <table>
 <tr>